sofiaferreira02/ML-data-analysis/README.md

-# Analysis of Drug-Target Interactions Using Machine Learning
+# Analysis of drug-target interactions using Machine Learning

 This work is developed in the ambit of the curricular unit **Intelligent Systems for Bioinformatics** of the Bioinformatics Master's program by: